michel4j/uso/docs/source/introduction/glossary.rst

    Access Pool
       One or more pools of beam time from which shifts are allocated to projects.
 The default pool is available to all users.
 Additional pools can be made available based on user roles.
+Pools must be associated with one or more review tracks to be available to proposals.

    Allocation
       The process of assigning beam time or resources to approved projects based on their review outcomes.
 Can also